MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-help-and-support-overview-tzl.md

 If there's a cloud services issue, support is offered through Microsoft Customer Support Services (CSS).
 You can select **Help** (question mark) in the upper-right corner of the administrator portal and then select **Help + support** to open **Help + Support Overview** and submit a new support request.
 Creating a support request will preselect Azure Stack Hub service.
 We highly recommend that customers use this experience to submit tickets rather than using the Global Azure portal.

-If there's an issue with deployment, patch and update, hardware (including field replaceable units), and any hardware-branded software, like software running on the hardware lifecycle host, contact your OEM hardware vendor first.
+If there's an issue with deployment, patch and update, hardware (including field replaceable units), and any hardware-branded software (like software running on the hardware lifecycle host), contact your OEM hardware vendor first.
 For anything else, contact Microsoft CSS.

 ![Get expert help for integrated systems](media/azure-stack-help-and-support/get-support-integrated.png)